Denel Rooivalk: Into flight

-The prototype first flew on the 11 February 1990, by which time the program had suffered a considerable setback.
+The prototype first flew on 11 February 1990, by which time the program had suffered a considerable setback.
 Some of the program's ailments were a consequence of the ambition to produce a world-leading attack helicopter; while a simpler aircraft may have been completed during the 1980s, allowing it to possibly enter service around the same time as the Oryx, the Rooivalk instead suffered from a highly extended development time.
 In 1988, the Border War came to a close, which soon led to substantial cuts in the defence budget.
 The planned attack helicopter acquisition was cut from 36 rotorcraft to only 12, greatly affecting the economies of scale.
 In pursuit of a high-end system, the cost of the program in comparison to a simpler attack helicopter were driven upwards, although the increases were never in excess of the allotted budget between 1984 and 1990.

 It has been claimed that some SAAF officials were of the viewpoint that the Rooivalk was a direct threat to fixed-wing aircraft, particularly in light of the diminishing defence budget, and sought its termination.
 The South African Army were broadly supportive of the Rooivalk program, in part as the presence of South African attack helicopters would reduce the need for large numbers of tanks to be procured and maintained.
 The Army thus provided funding for the Rooivalk program for a time, helping it survive the tightening budgetary constraints.
 The delays and escalating costs of the project were a hindrance not only to its introduction but to its later viability.
 By 1998, the year in which the first production Rooivalk was delivered to the SAAF, the lengthy development time meant that the rotorcraft was already suffering from some alleged obsolescence issues; it was an aerodynamically sound aircraft but the avionics, while advanced for the 1980s, were relatively outdated, which harmed the type's export potential.